 We describe first the case of single chromosome genomes and then extend our results to the case of multiple chromosomes.
-Since complete map reversals define the same order, a permutation and its complete reversal will be considered equivalent.
+Since complete map reversals define the same order, a permutation and its complete reversal will be considered equivalent in the sequel.